some100/bootmgr-rs/README.md

 Fuzzing tests are ran using `cargo xtask fuzz <PARSER>`, where `<PARSER>` is one of bls, boot, uki, and win.
 Alternatively, if cargo-fuzz is already installed, they can be ran using `cargo fuzz run <PARSER>`.
 Seed corpuses are provided in the directory `fuzz/corpus/<PARSER>`, and any interesting artifacts (such as panics) will be found in the directory `fuzz/artifacts/<PARSER>`.

-## Licensing

-This project is licensed under GPLv2 or later.
-This is mostly due to some dependencies, like `nt-hive`, requiring a GPLv2 or later license.
-The Slint frontend depends on, well, Slint, which is GPLv3.
-So `bootmgr-rs-slint` is effectively GPLv3.

 ![systemd-boot and Windows bootmgr-like interface for a bootloader](/images/bootmgr-rs-ratatui.png)

 Example frontend using ratatui.